lovethewor1d/Love-CV/README.md

 - **Joined as: Analyst. (_May 2019  - April 2020_)**
    - Prepared high quality reports and documentation of various security assessments.
-   - Expertly communicated, managed and synchronized multiple stakeholders and clients, achieving 100% on-time delivery of project milestones.
+   - Expertly communicated, managed and synchronised multiple stakeholders and clients, achieving 100% on-time delivery of project milestones.
    - Led rigorous configuration reviews aligned with NIST & CIS Controls to ensure stringent compliance across systems, applications, and servers.
-   - Conducted trainings for team members and spearheaded CTF challenges that enhanced the team's problem-solving abilities and cybersecurity acumen.
+   - Conducted trainings for team members and spearheaded creation of CTF challenges that enhanced the team's problem-solving abilities and cybersecurity acumen.
    - Executed comprehensive pen-testing, vulnerability, risk assessments, and threat modeling utilizing STRIDE and DREAD frameworks to assess risks and fortify security postures.
    - Delivered targeted training sessions to elevate team proficiency in security practices and penetration testing.
    - To participate in Incidence Response engagements.

 **Cyber Security Analyst @ <a href="https://pristineinfo.com/" target="_blank">Pristine InfoSolutions Pvt.
 Ltd.</a> (_September 2017 - May 2019_)**
 - Conducted VA/PT for web, API, Android applications and networks utilizing both manual and automated tools to identify and mitigate potential risks.
-- Delivered specialized ethical hacking training to enhance the cybersecurity skills of students and corporate professionals.
+- Delivered specialised ethical hacking training to enhance the cybersecurity skills of students and corporate professionals.

 ## 🏆 Achievements (_Verification available upon request_)
-- **Bug Bounty** - Received Hall of Fames & Rewards from companies such as Microsoft, Intel, Government of Netherlands, McDonald's, Alien Vault, Razer, and many more.
+- **Bug Bounty** - Received Hall of Fames & Rewards from companies such as Offsec _(Offensive Security)_, Microsoft, Intel, Government of Netherlands, McDonald's, Alien Vault, Razer, and many more.
-- **VM Creator** - Created multiple vulnerable machines which are being used within Offensive Security environments.
+- **VM Creator** - Created multiple vulnerable machines which are being used within Offsec _(Offensive Security)_.
 - **CTF Creator** - Created multiple Capture-The-Flag challenges for NZ Cyber Security Challenge (NZCSC).